 Effect of Supreme Court ruling: Arkansas has a law it enacted in 2019 that bans nearly all abortions now that Roe is overturned.
 That ban, along with the outright ban that’s been blocked by a federal judge, only allows exceptions to protect the life of the mother in a medical emergency.
 Hutchinson has said he thinks bans should include rape and incest exceptions, but he has not called on the Legislature to add those to either of the bans.

-Political control: Democrats who support access to abortion control all statewide elected offices and have large majorities in the state Legislature.
+Political control: Democrats who support access to abortion control all statewide elected offices and have large majorities in the Legislature.

 Background: California outlawed abortion in 1850, except when the life of the mother was in danger.
 The law changed in 1967 to include abortions in the case of rape, incest or if a woman’s mental health were in danger.
 In 1969, the California Supreme Court declared the state’s original abortion law to be unconstitutional but left the 1967 law in place.
 In 1972, California voters added a “right to privacy” to the state constitution.
 Since then, the state Supreme Court has interpreted that “right to privacy” as a right to access abortion, allow minors to get an abortion without their parents’ permission and use public funding for abortions in the state’s Medicaid program.
 California now requires private health insurance plans to cover abortions and does not allow them to charge things such as co-pays or deductibles for the procedure.

-What’s next: The state Legislature is considering 13 bills that would strengthen or expand access to abortion.
+What’s next: The Legislature is considering 13 bills that would strengthen or expand access to abortion.
 The bills are based on a report from the Future of Abortion Council, which Newsom formed last year to study reproductive rights in California.
 They include proposals that would help pay for women from other states to come to California for abortions, ban enforcement of out-of-state civil judgments on California abortion providers and volunteers, and increase the number of people who can offer abortions by authorizing some nurse practitioners to perform the procedure without the supervision of a doctor.
 Lawmakers also plan to put a constitutional amendment on the ballot in November that would explicitly guarantee the right to an abortion and contraceptives.

 Political control: The Democrats who control the Colorado Legislature support access to abortion, as does the state’s Democratic governor.